AlexParfyonov/github-api-events/README.md

 # github-api-events

-This project will store Github payload for different event types intercepted via a webhook pushing on postb.in
+This project will store Github payload for different event types intercepted via a webhook pushing to https://mcfoggy-github-events.free.beeceptor.com

 ## Push event